Ak-270704/OS_LAB/README.md

 Experiment 4: Understanding the use of chmod command and vi txt editor.

-Experiment 5: If - Else statements in bash
+Experiment 5: If - Else statements in bash.

+Experiment 6: For loop in shell programming.